syntax-tree/hast/readme.md

 *   Other virtual DOMs cannot represent the syntax of HTML in its entirety (think comments and document types)
 *   Neither the DOM nor virtual DOMs focus on positional information

+## Generating HAST Syntax Trees

+Use [`rehype-parse`](https://github.com/rehypejs/rehype/tree/master/packages/rehype-parse) or [`rehype-dom-parse`](https://github.com/rehypejs/rehype-dom/tree/master/packages/rehype-dom-parse) to generate a hast syntax tree from HTML text or from a DOM tree, respectively.
+Once you've generated a syntax tree, see the sorts of [Nodes](#nodes) you'll encounter in the tree.

+Also see additional tools in [List of Utilities](#list-of-utilities).

 ## Nodes